-The reason there is so much stress placed on proper screening of tenants is that landlords simply don’t know anything about the stranger that they are considering renting to.
+The reason there is so much stress placed on proper screening of tenants is that landlords simply don’t know anything about the stranger whom they are considering renting.

 That’s why it makes sense to many landlords to rent to friends and family members.
 After all, you have a history with that person and feel like you have a pretty good idea whether or not they are a responsible person.

 There are definitely some benefits to renting to friends and family, but there are some drawbacks as well.

 When you are a landlord entrusting your property to someone else, you want to be able to trust them to take care of the place, pay on time and generally not be a nuisance.

 Friends or family members as tenants may seem like the perfect solution.
 But the old adage of treating your rental business like a business still holds true, so as long as you treat your tenants as tenants, regardless of your previous relationship, you should be able to enjoy all the benefits and minimize the downside of this personal/professional relationship.

 5 Pros for Renting to Family and Friends

 Here are 5 reasons why it’s a good idea to rent to family or friends:

 You can take most of the guesswork out of learning about the applicant’s personality and habits because you’ve probably known them for several years already, if not a decade or more.
 You’ll be able to draw upon hundreds of interactions with this person to help you consider whether they would be a good tenant.
 From hygiene habits to levels of responsibility to consistency in employment, you’ll have a great idea of the person you’ll be renting to.
 If your friend or family member has shown decent levels of responsibility and respect so far, chances are those good habits will stay intact.

 2. Background Check Perspectives